Options traders are always concerned with risk and reward, seeking the right balance to optimize their profits while minimizing risk.

 Swing traders attempt to identify the next move in an asset’s price and enter a position based on that expectation.

-By analyzing the risk and reward of a trade, swing traders attempt to profit by capturing a chunk of a potential price move.
+By analyzing the risk and reward of a trade, swing traders attempt to profit by capturing a part of a potential price move.

-Swing traders typically hold a position for longer than a single trading session, but they do not hold a trade for more than a couple months.
+Swing traders typically hold a position for longer than a single trading session, but they do not hold a trade for more than 4 - 6 months.

 Swing traders can focus on stocks that are volatile with a good deal of movement or keep their attention on less volatile stocks.